-In June 2011, the FATF identified Cuba as having strategic AML/CFT deficiencies and it had not engaged with the FATF.
-Since then, Cuba has significantly enhanced its engagement and cooperation with the FATF and made a request to join GAFISUD.
-However, the FATF urges Cuba to continue its engagement with the FATF and to work with the FATF to develop and agree on an action plan in order to address its AML/CFT deficiencies.
+The FATF has identified Cuba as having strategic AML/CFT deficiencies that pose a risk to the international financial system.
+Since February 2012 Cuba has officially engaged with the FATF and has also attended CFATF and GAFISUD meetings.
+The FATF urges Cuba to continue its engagement with the FATF, and to work with the FATF to develop and agree on an action plan in order to implement an AML/CFT regime in line with international standards.